biopragmatics/bioregistry/README.md

 ### 📥 Download

-The underlying data of the Bioregistry can be downloaded directly from [here](https://github.com/biopragmatics/bioregistry/blob/main/src/bioregistry/data/).
+The underlying data of the Bioregistry can be downloaded (or edited) directly from [here](https://github.com/biopragmatics/bioregistry/blob/main/src/bioregistry/data/).
-Several exports to YAML, TSV, and RDF, including consensus views over the registry, can be downloaded via the [`exports/`](https://github.com/biopragmatics/bioregistry/tree/main/exports) directory.
+Several exports to YAML, TSV, and RDF, including consensus views over the registry, are built on a a nightly basis and can be downloaded via the [`exports/`](https://github.com/biopragmatics/bioregistry/tree/main/exports) directory.

 The manually curated portions of these data are available under the